 Columbia expresses a strong commitment to making dining safe for students with food allergies.
 “Our culinary and kitchen teams are educated on various food allergies and sensitivities, including training to prevent cross-contamination and taking the management of food allergies seriously.
 Managers across each Dining unit are available to address any questions and concerns that may arise.”
 Students have access to a Registered Dietician with specialist training in food allergies.

 Calvin College is a small Christian college in Grand Rapids, Michigan.
-Calvin’s dining service provides nut-free tables and a nut-free salad bar.
+Calvin’s dining service provides”nut sensitive” food lines and “nut sensitive” tables.
 The college’s website instructs students to avoid consuming foods that might be unsafe and to use medication as needed.

 OU provides a coded system on each dish served in the cafeteria.
 This signage is designed to help students with special diets and food allergies identify foods they can eat.
 OU also suggests students meet with a dietician and formulate a specific food plan.
 Their site also notes though that mistakes can always happen.
 Vendors can make last minute substitutions and even with the best plans in place cross-contamination can happen.